kyratrades/kyratrades.github.io/docs/videos/musicals.md

 : Douglas Sills (Sir Percy Blakeney), Rachel York (Marguerite St. Just), Rex Smith (Chauvelin)

 NOTES
-: Mainly the 29th, but \"The Riddle\" and the curtain call from the 30th are spliced in nicely; also has highlights footage from the 30th
+: Mainly the 29th, but \"The Riddle\" and the curtain call from the 30th are spliced in nicely; also has highlights footage from the 30th (Closing Night)

-#### The Scarlet Pimpernel - Broadway - October 9, 1999
+#### The Scarlet Pimpernel - Broadway - October 9, 1999 (SP3)
 {: .no_toc .d-inline-block }

 FORMAT